LoganSound/CopterFeeder/README.md

 cp  example_dot_env .env
 ```

-Add your credentials and feeder type to the .env file
+Add your credentials or API-key, and Feeder-ID type to the .env file
 ```Shell
 nano .env
 ```